US STOCKS-Wall Street slips ahead of Fed decision

 By Sruthi Shankar

-May 2 (Reuters) - U.S. stocks were slightly lower on Wednesday, with declines in biotechnology and insurers negating Apple’s rise after strong results, ahead of the Federal Reserve’s policy announcement.
+May 2 (Reuters) - U.S. stocks edged lower on Wednesday, with declines in biotechnology and insurers negating Apple’s gains after strong results, as investors await the Federal Reserve’s policy announcement.

-Expectations the U.S. central bank will sound more hawkish on policy tightening kept investors wary of big market moves, especially after currency markets were roiled this week by the dollar’s surge to 3-1/2-month highs against a basket of currencies.
+The U.S. central bank is expected to stand pat on interest rates and investors will focus on the Fed statement, expected at 2:00 p.m.
+ET, for clues on the path of interest rates and its views on inflation.

+Some expect the Fed to sound more hawkish on policy tightening, especially after recent data showed that the Fed’s favored gauge of inflation hit the 2-percent target rate.

 The U.S. two-year Treasury yields, most sensitive to monetary policy, hit a 9-1/2-year high after data showed U.S. private-sector payrolls for April came roughly in line with market forecasts, cementing expectations for a rate increase in June.